 Lesson Learned may look like another dictionary word but in fact it’s the opposite.

-Lesson learned is the most important term one should know in life and in project management.
+Lessons learned are the most important term one should know in life and in project management.

-I remember a few years back when our project was just about to be finished, and I receive an email from my project manager Mr. Atiq ahmed.
+I remember doing a project as a lead in 2008, when our project was just about to be finish, and I receive an email from my project manager Mr. Atiq Ahmed.

 The subject of the email was lesson learned and a word document as an attachment.